Angadeon/Ziti-Bot/README.md

 https://github.com/Rapptz/discord.py

-v1.02 - current
+v1.02

 help:     Shows this message

-item:    Search for an item by (partial)name.
+item:     Search for a (partial)name.
+Displays basic information about possible items with that name.

 recipe:   Displays the ingredients and amounts needed for crafting an item.

-(Found the appropriate search parameters and removed the ID# workaround.)

-v1.1 - pending

-gather: Use the Gather ID for information on where to gather that item.

-v1.2 - theoretical

-timers: ???